 Tuition and Financial Aid

-Estimated cost of attendance (cost of books, housing and meals, personal expenses, and health insurance) for a single graduate student over 12 months is estimated to be $22,903.
+Estimated cost of attendance (tuition and fees, cost of books, housing and meals, personal expenses, and health insurance) for a single graduate student each academic year is estimated to be $53,000.
 The additional expense for a spouse is estimated at $10,035.
-Tuition, travel, and income taxes should be added to estimate the cost of attendance for the academic year.
+For additional information, click here.

 Current graduate students may be approved to register in-absentia to pursue their studies or conduct research off campus.
 In-absentia tuition is $200 per semester.